Comparing partner programs: affiliate vs. referral

 More effort into promoting your product leads to more sales, which means more significant rewards.
 The rewards are usually monetary.
 Reward example: 20% commission for the first 24 months for every purchase made by affiliated customers.

 How can you manage all of that?
-With Partnero, you can provide your affiliates with a partner portal.
-Here, they can track their performance, access marketing materials, and manage their payouts.
+With Partnero, you get everything you need—from advanced commission structures and automated payouts to a fully white-labeled partner portal where affiliates can track performance, access branded marketing assets, and manage their earnings—all in one place.

 What is referral marketing?